 In February, Ford announced plans to build its first volume passenger EV for Europe at its Cologne factory in Germany from 2023.
 The company is investing $1 billion in retooling that factory for EVs, including the MEB compact SUV, perhaps as the first vehicle.

-Ford MEB EV customers could be given the same two battery pack options like the VW ID.4 customers, a 52 kWh unit, and a 77 kWh unit.
-The Ford electric SUV could also borrow the motors from the Volkswagen SUV, 109 kW (148 PS)/220 Nm and 125 kW (170 PS)/310 Nm units for the 52 kWh variant and a 150 kW (204 PS)/310 Nm unit for the 77 kWh variant.
+Ford MEB EV customers could be given the same battery pack options as ID.4 buyers, a 52 kWh unit, and a 77 kWh unit.
+The Ford electric SUV could borrow the motors from the Volkswagen SUV, 109 kW (148 PS)/220 Nm and 125 kW (170 PS)/310 Nm units for the 52 kWh variant and a 150 kW (204 PS)/310 Nm unit for the 77 kWh variant.
 Similarly, the maximum charging capacity will likely be 11 kW with alternating current (AC) and 125 kW with direct current (DC).
 The latter allows a 5-80% recharge in just around half an hour.

 Ford Britain’s Managing Director Andy Barratt and Executive Director for Business Transformation Graham Hoare talked about Ford’s electric plans for Europe to British publication BusinessCar.co.uk in an interview published in March 2020.
 Hoare said that the Blue Oval wants to put its best foot forward when it comes to electrification, and the company’s credible EV products will be aspirational.
 With the VW partnership, Ford will be able to jointly scale the MEB platform, as the market is small now, and the companies need to maximize the benefits.

-Ford is looking to launch EVs that will be affordable but will still have all the features and functions that customers expect, and the first MEB-based car would reflect these qualities.
+Ford is looking to launch EVs that will be affordable but with all the features and functions that customers expect, and the first MEB-based car would reflect these qualities.

 Featured Image Source: Volkswagen Group